madhushree82105/madhu_shree/README.md

 👋 Hi there!
-I'm Madhu Shree, a dedicated data enthusiast with a strong background in hospital & healthcare management and product analysis.
+I'm Madhu Shree, a dedicated data enthusiast with a strong background in Product analysis.
 With over two years of experience in product development and data analytics, I thrive in dynamic environments where creativity is encouraged.

 🔍 What I’m Working On: